 The 10 women Veteran athletes represent all branches of the armed services, and were selected by VA and its partners.
 The women who will be featured in the initiative are:

 - Ardrena Bailey, a U.S. Army Veteran from Alexandria, Virginia.
-Bailey has participated in the National Veterans Wheelchair Games in multiple sports.
+Bailey has participated in the National Veterans Wheelchair Games (multiple sports).

 - Ivanna Brown, a U.S. Air Force Veteran from Miami, Florida.
-Brown has participated in the National Veterans Wheelchair Games in multiple sports.
+Brown has participated in the National Veterans Wheelchair Games (multiple sports).